| Historical Pedigree and Provenance of the Bailiwick, Liberty, Manor, and Forest of

 Foreshore and water rights, as implied by customary law;

 Authority to act as lord in fee simple, not in service to a higher barony or overlord.
+This transaction, recorded in parliamentary and land commission documents, makes Ennerdale one

 of the rare examples where a Crown liberty and bailiwick were alienated to a private holder with full